Skip to Main Content

 Cat Vaccinations

-In their first year, kittens need the following shots to protect them from serious diseases.
+In their first year, kittens need the following vaccination to protect them from serious diseases.

 • Rhinotracheitis, Calicivirus, Panleukopenia, Chlamydia